stylewarning/quickutil/README.md

 Acknowledgements
 ----------------

-Thanks to James M. Lawrence (@lmj) for the insightful discussions that had a major influence on the early development of Quickutil.

 Thanks to Stas Boukarev (stassats) for a nearly comprehensive review of all of the utilities, finding countless enhancements and many bugs.